GRAPHIC-Take Five: ECB takes the hot seat

 2/EXPORTS JOIN THE CHINA SHINDIG

-China's August trade data should be an added bonus for an economy already firing on several cylinders.
-Pent-up consumption demand, massive foreign flows into yuan bonds and a rising currency already attest to what is easily the world's fastest recovery from the pandemic.
+Pent-up consumption demand in China, massive foreign flows into yuan bonds and a rising currency attest to what is easily the world's fastest recovery from the pandemic.
+August trade data is the added bonus, showing exports rising for the third month in a row.

+They soared 9.5% from a year earlier, the strongest gain since March 2019, data showed on Monday.
+But a 2.1% fall in imports continues the downtrend seen in July and suggest soft domestic demand.

-Nationalism and Beijing's drive for technological self-sufficiency have fuelled a sizzling IPO and stock market boom.
-Upcoming lending and money supply data is likely to confirm what bond investors are betting on: China won't ease or tighten in a hurry.
+Investors will wait now for this week's lending and money supply data.
+That will likely confirm what bond investors are betting on: China won't ease or tighten in a hurry.

-China's July imports dipped 1.4%.
-But record inflows of copper and China turning a net aluminium importer for the first time since 2009 shows increased momentum.
+-China's exports rise the most in nearly 1-1/2 yrs as economies reopen; imports slip

 -China publishes rules to expedite foreign bond investment-